Who are colonics for?

 Who shouldn’t have colonics?

-There are a few people who are advised not to have colon hydrotherapy, such as people who have had certain types of recent surgery or who currently suffer from:
+There are a few people who are advised not to have colon hydrotherapy.
+Common examples would be people with:

 - Uncontrolled high blood pressure